LukeShortCloud/rootpages/src/programming/shell.rst

 3. "The entire table of ANSI color codes working in C!"
 GitHub RabaDabaDoba/ANSI-color-codes.h.
 July 10, 2023.
 Accessed July 31, 2023. https://gist.github.com/RabaDabaDoba/145049536f815903c79944599c6f952a
 4. "How to stop the effect of ANSI text color code or set text color back to default after certain characters?"
 Stack Overflow.
 April 21, 2023.
 Accessed July 31, 2023. https://stackoverflow.com/questions/43539956/how-to-stop-the-effect-of-ansi-text-color-code-or-set-text-color-back-to-default
 5. "How do I print colored text to the terminal in Rust?"
 Stack Overflow.
 January 24, 2023.
 Accessed July 31, 2023. https://stackoverflow.com/questions/69981449/how-do-i-print-colored-text-to-the-terminal-in-rust
+6. "Why zsh tries to expand * and bash does not?"
+Stack Overflow.
+May 7, 2022.
+Accessed February 20, 2024. https://stackoverflow.com/questions/20037364/why-zsh-tries-to-expand-and-bash-does-not
+7. "How to preserve line breaks when storing command output to a variable? [duplicate]."
+Stack Overflow.
+August 9, 2023.
+Accessed February 20, 2024. https://stackoverflow.com/questions/22101778/how-to-preserve-line-breaks-when-storing-command-output-to-a-variable